jules2689/trudeau/trudeau/2020-04-18/q_a.md

 **Answer**:
 We have been looping in leaders and opposition leaders from the very beginning.
-Indeed, the proposals on expanding, on filling gaps have come from MP's of all parties, including many, many liberal MP's who have been passing the message through.
+Indeed, the proposals on expanding, on filling gaps have come from MP's of all parties, including many, many liberal MP's WHO have been passing the message through.
 We know that Canadians are working together in unprecedented ways to fill gaps and to respond to these challenges.
 It is wonderful, quite frankly, to see so many suggestions coming forward.
 Many of them that make it into tweaks and improvements and changes to programs that are designed to help as many Canadians as possible.